davidiles/Interim_Goals_Framework/README.md

 ### Population projections

-For each species, we construct projections of hypothetical trajectories that represent optimistic but achievable scenarios of population recovery.
-The projections begin with the **current** rate of long-term population decline, achieve a **target** population growth rate after a defined number of years, and potentially continue that trajectory until the population reaches full recovery.
+For each species, we construct projections of hypothetical trajectories that represent optimistic but potentially achievable scenarios of population recovery.
+The projections begin with the **current** rate of long-term population decline (estimated from empirical data), achieve a **target** population growth rate after a defined number of years (based on assumptions about hypothetical rates of conservation action), and potentially continue that trajectory until the population reaches full recovery.

-Projections are distinct from forecasts, and we are **not** making predictions about the future state a population will likely achieve.
+Projections are distinct from forecasts, and we are **not** making predictions about the future state a population will achieve.
 Rather, we are describing a path towards recovery that is potentially achievable if conservation action is pursued.

 Population projections require several key inputs: